pBouillon/pbouillon.github.io/content/about-me.md

 ## Hi, I'm Pierre Bouillon

-I'm a young french software engineer, passionate about new technologies, programming and sharing what I managed to learn along the way.
+I'm a french software engineer, passionate about new technologies, programming and sharing what I managed to learn along the way.

 I'm mostly into programming and software architecture, also curious